alukosdev/ccsp/concepts/cloud/cloud-service-models.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Cloud Service Models
+# Cloud Service Models*

 Cloud service models affect the *level of control* an organization has over their resources.